ioBroker/ioBroker.admin/README.md

 %web.0_bind% - get native.bind from "system.adapter.web.0"
 %native_someField% - get someField from "native" of this adapter instance

+## Scheduled restart
+Some adapters re not stable or connection disappear after one or two days.
+To fix this there is a scheduled restart setting.
+To activate scheduled restart just define CRON condition when to restart adapter.

+It is suggested to restart in the night, when no one use the adapter, e.g. "0 3 * * *" - at 3:00 every day.

 ## Changelog
 ### 1.3.0 (2016-07-18)
 * (bluefox) fix error with early logout